-- Writing style: While there is no need to participate in class discussions as if you were writing a research paper, you should remember to write using good grammar, spelling, and punctuation.
-(Note: Excessive grammar, spelling, or punctuation errors in discussions or any other assignment submissions will be penalized at the discretion of the instructor/TA.)
-A more conversational tone is fine for non-academic topics. - Tone and civility: Maintain a supportive learning community where everyone feels safe and people can disagree amicably.
-Remember that sarcasm doesn't always come across online. - Citing your sources: When we have academic discussions, please cite your sources to back up what you say.
+- Writing style: When writing lab reports, you need to write these as if you were writing a formal essay.
+Use good grammar, spelling, and punctuation. - Tone and civility: Maintain a supportive learning community where everyone feels safe and people can disagree amicably.
+Sarcasm is not appropriate in the classroom or in emails. - Citing your sources: Please cite your sources to back up what you say.
 For the textbook or other course materials, list at least the title and page numbers.
-For online sources, include a link.
+For online sources, include a link as part of the correct and full citation.